 Transforming the treatment of cancer to improve outcomes.

-Oncology Therapeutics
+Oncology Focus

 Coherus Oncology is building a leading oncology company backed by in-house expertise and an established commercial infrastructure.
-We currently have one FDA-approved cancer medicine, LOQTORZI® (toripalimab-tpzi), and we are passionate about developing and commercializing our pipeline of novel, next-generation immuno-oncology treatments that can extend patient survival across tumor types.
+We currently have one FDA-approved cancer medicine, LOQTORZI® (toripalimab-tpzi), and we are passionate about developing and commercializing our pipeline of novel, next-generation immuno-oncology treatments that can potentially extend patient survival across tumor types.

 We believe improvement in overall survival must come from novel combinations that more broadly target the immune system and particularly mechanisms of PD-1 resistance.

-Coherus Oncology’s immuno-oncology pipeline includes multiple candidates with differentiated mechanisms targeting the tumor microenvironment that can be used to develop next-generation treatment combinations.
+Coherus Oncology’s immuno-oncology pipeline includes multiple candidates with differentiated mechanisms, targeting the tumor microenvironment, that can be used to develop next-generation treatment combinations.
 Our antibody immunotherapy candidates are focused on enhancing the innate and adaptive immune responses to enable a robust immunologic response and enhance outcomes for patients with cancer.
-Casdozokitug is a novel anti-IL-27 antibody currently being evaluated in a randomized Phase 2 clinical trial in liver cancer and a Phase 1/2 study in lung cancer.
-CHS-114 is a highly selective anti-CCR8 cytolytic antibody currently in Phase 1b studies in combination with toripalimab in patients with second-line head and neck cancer and second-line gastric cancer.

 We have multiple novel immuno-oncology programs currently in our development pipeline.